rcdexta/hash19/README.md

 ![Hash-19](https://s3-us-west-1.amazonaws.com/rcdexta/hash-19-droid.png)

-*Hash-19 is as an assassin droid in the Star Wars Universe.
-These are durasteel drones uploaded with only the most archaic kill programs.*
+>*Hash-19 is as an assassin droid in the Star Wars Universe.
+These are durasteel drones uploaded with only the most archaic kill programs* <sup>[Wookieepedia]</sup>

 Ahem..
 Ahem..
 So about this gem itself..
 When I was writing an aggregation API that had to talk to multiple services each with their own REST end-points and JSON schema, when mashing up multiple hashes and transforming it to a structure acceptable to the consumer, I ended up writing lot of boiler plate code.
 I could see patterns and there was clearly scope for optimisation.